inbindapp/docs/docs/managing-content.md

 ## Troubleshooting

-Please review the troubleshooting article for common issues.
+Please review the [troubleshooting guide](/troubleshooting-guide) for common issues.